lijinbio/HaMiP/README.md

 pip3 install cmsip
 ```

-In some cases, users want to build CMSIP from source code at https://github.com/lijinbio/cmsip.
+In some cases, users want to build CMSIP manually from source code at https://github.com/lijinbio/cmsip.
 Below is an example installation steps.

 ```
 git clone https://github.com/lijinbio/cmsip.git